metrumresearchgroup/pkgr/README.md

 # pkgr

-For additional details of how to use pkgr, please see the [user manual](https://github.com/metrumresearchgroup/pkgr/wiki/user_manual)

 ## What is pkgr?

 `pkgr` is a rethinking of the way packages are managed in R. Namely, it embraces